anoopkarnik/portfolio-boilerplate/README.md

 If you're self-hosting:

 1) Deploy Next.js app via Vercel, Netlify, or any Node.js server
-2) Deploy Strapi CMS on a VPS, DigitalOcean, or Railway
+2) Deploy Strapi CMS on a VPS, DigitalOcean, Railway, Heroku or Coolify

 ## 🤝 Contributing